-In its letter dated July 19, 2013, the licensee provided a sketch showing the approximate location of the level sensor and the elevations identified as Levels 1, 2 and 3.
-The NRC staff reviewed this sketch and notes that Level 1 is identified at an elevation of 840 ft.
+In its letter dated July 23, 2013, the licensee provided a sketch showing the approximate location of the level sensor and the elevations identified as Levels 1, 2 and 3.
+The NRC staff reviewed this sketch and notes that Level 1 is identified at an elevation of 597 ft.
 6 in.
-The staff notes that this level is adequate for normal SFP cooling system operation and it is also adequate to ensure the required fuel pool cooling pump net positive suction head (NPSH).
-This level represents the higher of the two points described in NEI 12-02 for Level 1.
+The staff also notes that there is a slight variation with the licensee's identified Level 1.
+In its OIP, the licensee stated that Level 1 would be set at elevation 579 ft.
+4 in. and in its letter dated July 23, 2013, the licensee stated that Level 1 would be set at elevation 597 ft.
+6 in.
+The staff has concerns with the licensee's lack of consistency with regards to the identified Level 1.
+The staff has identified this request as: